orsoli/php-hotel/README.md

 ### Solution:
 - Copy the array hotel's details in php
 - Print in page all array details
-- Use bootstrap for designe the results
+- Use bootstrap for styles the results using a table